montefiore-institute/alan-cluster/README.md

 you@alan-master:~ $ cd datasets
 ```

-Next, the transfer is initiated using `scp`:
+Next, the transfer is initiated using `scp` from the machine storing the data (e.g., your desktop computer) to the cluster:

 ```console
 you@local:~ $ scp -r my_amazing_dataset alan.calc.priv:~/datasets/